 If assistance is needed in a specific course, a student can schedule an appointment through TutorTrac.
-This is found in your MyMCC by clicking on the Appointment Scheduling tile.
+This is found by navigating to the MyMCC page, selecting the Appointment Scheduling icon, then Tutoring Appointment.
 Student tutors, recommended by instructors, are available to any current student.
 The number of hours per week of free tutoring available to students varies with the number of credits being taken.
-The Tutoring Services website is available to any student who has Internet access.
+The Tutoring Services website is available to any student who has Internet access